joliss/ja-pitch-accent/README.md

 };
 ```

-`accent` is the pitch-accent downstep position counted in mora:
+The first match is usually the best. `accent` is the pitch-accent downstep position counted in mora:

 - `0` means heiban.
 - `1` means atamadaka.